thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 also reflect the fiscal year you set here.

 When you create a custom calendar, you designate the month, day and year on which your company's fiscal year begins and ends.
 When using your custom calendar, searches like **this quarter** or **q3**, conform to the fiscal quarter defined by the calendar in use.
-Existing worksheets, tables, views and pinboards that use your new custom calendar change to reflect that calendar.
+Existing worksheets, tables, views and pinboards tat use your new custom calendar change to reflect that calendar.
 When you add a custom calendar, be sure to alert your users of the change and how it affects both current and saved searches.

 ## Setting up a custom calendar

 To set up a custom calendar for your cluster, you must do the following:
 1. Enable the custom calendar feature.
-2. Generate a custom calendar template.
+2. Generate a calendar template.
-3. Edit the custom calendar template.
+3. Edit the calendar template.
 4. Add the custom calendar to your cluster.

 ### Enable the custom calendar feature

 To enable the custom calendar feature for your cluster, contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).

-### Generate a custom calendar template
+### Generate a calendar template

-Using a custom calendar template as your starting point ensures that you use a format that is compatible with ThoughtSpot.
+Using a calendar template as your starting point ensures that you use a format that is compatible with ThoughtSpot.

-To generate a custom calendar template, do the following:
+To generate a calendar template, do the following:

 1. SSH as admin into your ThoughtSpot cluster: `ssh admin@<cluster-ip-address or hostname>`.